 33Across collects only Device-Identified Information (“DII”) from the web pages where our Clients deploy our Products.
 When we refer to DII in this policy, we mean information that is linked to a browser, device, group of devices, but is not used or intended to be used to directly identify a particular individual.
-DII includes, but is not limited to, mobile device ID, hashed email address, the Internet Protocol (IP) address that your device uses to connect to the internet, browser type (for example Internet Explorer or Mozilla), operating system (for example Windows or Macintosh) and the URL of Client website pages or sections visited, as long as that data is not linked to PII.
-Keep in mind that in certain contexts and jurisdictions, some information that we in this policy regard as DII, such as IP addresses, may nevertheless be regarded as “personal information” under privacy legislation in California and elsewhere.
-We do not, however, record IP addresses for visitors to Client websites whose IP address suggests that they are from European Economic Area (EEA) countries.
+DII includes, but is not limited to, mobile device ID, hashed email address, the Internet Protocol (IP) address and metadata that your device uses to connect to the internet, browser type (for example Chrome, Safari or Mozilla), operating system (for example Windows or MacOS) and the URL of Client website pages or sections visited, as long as that data is not linked to PII.
+Keep in mind that in certain contexts and jurisdictions, some information that we in this policy regard as DII, such as IP addresses, may nevertheless be regarded as “personal information” – for example, under privacy legislation in California and elsewhere.
+We do not, however, collect DII for visitors to Client websites whose IP address suggests that they are from European Economic Area (EEA) countries.

 We collect PII exclusively on the 33Across Websites: our main company site (33across.com) and our publisher portal (platform.33across.com), when you choose to provide it to us.
 For example, you may choose to provide us PII about yourself by sending us an email, by completing an online form, or by registering for a login and password for the Products we offer.
 We use this information only to contact you to respond to your inquiry or manage your registered account.

-33Across automatically receives and records certain DII from all visitors to our Websites, including your IP address, pages viewed, browser type, the time/date of your visit to this Website, and the referring URL and your computer’s operating system.
+33Across automatically receives and records certain DII from all visitors to our Websites, including your IP address, pages viewed, browser type, settings and language, the time/date of your visit to this Website, and the referring URL and your computer’s operating system.
 33Across uses this DII to help diagnose problems with its server, analyze trends and administer the Website.
 However, keep in mind that some of this DII could be regarded as “personal information” under the privacy laws in California and elsewhere.